spikegrobstein/flatironschool-deployment_lecture/lecture.md

 There are many cases where one may want to squeeze every last CPU cycle or disk read out of their application that they can.
-Also, when you have a single system that you want to be very large, such as 32 CPU cores and 128GB of RAM, the overhead of the virtualization layer may be too much.
+Also, when you have a single system that you want to be very large, such as 32 CPU cores and 128GB of RAM, the virtualization layer may not be worth the added administration and performance overhead.

 Typically large applications will put their databases on non-virtualized, dedicated hardware in an attempt to get as much IO and CPU power as they can.